mongodb/docs/source/reference/commands.rst

    Replace "``<hostname>:<port>``" with the hostname and port of the database instance you want to add as a shard.
-Because the :option:`mongos` instances do not have state and distribute configuration in the :term:`configdbs <configdb>`, you send this command to only one :option:`mongos` instance.
+Because the :program:`mongos` instances do not have state and distribute configuration in the :term:`configdbs <configdb>`, you send this command to only one :program:`mongos` instance.

    .. note::